monero-project/monero-site/_i18n/it/resources/user-guides/monero-wallet-cli.md

     show_transfers in 650000

-will only incoming transfers after block 650000.
+will only show incoming transfers after block 650000.
 You can also give a height range.

 If you want to mine, you can do so from the wallet: